antvis/G6/docs/api/Graph.en.md

 ### changeData(data, stack)

 Change the data source, and render the graph according to the new data.
+If there is `layout` configured on the graph, the new data will be placed according to the layout algorithm.
+If you do not want to layout the new data with origin layout algorithm, call `graph.destroyLayout`, ref to [destroyLayout](#destroyLayout).

 **Parameters**